YankovWeb/sotre-react-native-cli/README.md

 2. Navigate to the project directory: `cd store`
 3. Install the dependencies: `npm install` or `yarn install`
-4. Start the development server: `npx react-native-start` or `yarn start` 5.npx react-native run-ios , npx react-native run-android.
+4. Start the development server: `npx react-native-start` or `yarn start`
+5. npx react-native run-ios , npx react-native run-android.

 ## Technologies Used